Cognitive Biases:

 Outer Ear: pinna, collects sounds

 Middle Ear: chamber between eardrum and cochlea.
-(Has three tiny bones: hammer, anvil, stirrup which concentrates vibrations to the cochlea’s oval window)
+(Has three tiny bones: hammer, anvil, and stirrup which concentrates vibrations to the cochlea’s oval window)

 Inner Ear: cochlea, semicircular, canals, and vestibular sacs